If you are still high the next day after taking edibles you may be experiencing spinning, fatigue, headaches, nausea, brain fog, or lethargy.

 They have plenty of safe treatment methods such as an IV drip to help you flush out all the cannabinoids from your body.

-No matter what, if you keep hydrating, eating, and resting your body will return to it’s normal state.
+No matter what, if you keep hydrating, eating, and resting your body will return to its normal state.

-Eat, drink, and rest as much as you can.
+You do not want to sit idle.
+Instead make sure you eat, drink, and rest as much as you can.

 Here are some common side effects of dosing more edibles than your body can handle.

-In this article we discussed how to recover from edibles with three easy steps.
+In this article, we discussed how to recover from edibles with three easy steps:

 In the future I recommend you find an edible product that has very stable and consistent dosages.
 That way everytime you take it you know exactly how much to take and what it will do to you.
 I recommend buying from medical marijuana dispensaries as they have much more regulations, which will result in a more consistent dosage.